How did Hong Kong’s massive housing estate fire turn so deadly? Here’s what we know

 More than 800 firefighters were deployed to tackle the blaze, with 128 fire trucks and 57 ambulances sent to the scene.

-Early Thursday morning local time, a police spokesperson said Hong Kong Police arrested three men, accusing them of “gross negligence.”
+Early Thursday morning local time, a police spokesperson said Hong Kong Police arrested three men – two company directors and a consultant – accusing them of “gross negligence.”
+All three were granted bail on Friday, police said.

+The city’s anti-corruption body made 11 arrests on Friday as part of ongoing investigations into possible corruption regarding the renovation of the apartment complex.

 Police found the construction company name on inflammable polystyrene boards that firefighters found blocking some windows at the apartment complex.
 Officials added that they suspect other construction materials found at the apartments – including protective nets, canvas, and plastic covers – failed to meet safety standards.